jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 #### Classloaders

-Once we have the bytecode in a `.class` file we need to load that into the JVM.
+Once we have the bytecode in a `.class` file we need to load the class into the JVM.
 This is the responsibility of the classloader, which by default will load the class form the CLASSPATH.
 One thing to be aware of is that classes are by default loaded just as they are required by the JVM.
 That means if the CLASSPATH is incorrect due to build issues you will encounter a dreaded `ClassNotFoundException`.
 To demonstrate the dynamic nature of classloaders in the talk we used the [Watching Classloader](https://github.com/jpgough/watching-classloader).
-The Watching Classloader actually has several features to show the dynamic nature of Java
+The Watching Classloader actually has several features to show the dynamic nature of Java:

 * It watches a directory for a `*.java` file, and receives a notification on a change in that directory.
 * It takes the .java file and using `javax.tools.JavaCompiler` to compile the .java file to a .class file on the fly